Jacob Meyers Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.80).

-- The Rockies' 5.81 team ERA ranks 29th among all league pitching staffs.
+- Rockies pitchers combine to give up 128 total home runs at a rate of 1.5 per game (most in the league).

-- Rockies pitchers combine to give up the most home runs in baseball (127 total, 1.5 per game).
+- Anderson makes the start for the Rockies, his 10th of the season.
+He is 0-3 with a 6.50 ERA and 34 strikeouts in 45 2/3 innings pitched.

-- Freeland gets the start for the Rockies, his 18th of the season.
-He is 4-8 with a 4.88 ERA and 60 strikeouts through 90 1/3 innings pitched.
+- The righty's last appearance came on Friday against the Los Angeles Dodgers, when he threw 3 2/3 innings, surrendering six earned runs while allowing six hits.

-- In his last time out on Thursday, the left-hander tossed five innings against the Los Angeles Dodgers, allowing six earned runs while surrendering four hits.
+- The 35-year-old has put up a 6.50 ERA and 6.7 strikeouts per nine innings across 11 games this season, while giving up a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.